-Ryanair expands its service and switches it's main base to London's Stansted Airport.
+Ryanair expands service switching main base to London Stansted Airport.

 The Minister for Transport, Tourism and Communications Seamus Brennan travelled on the Ryanair's Dublin to London Stansted maiden flight and inaugurated the new service.